16 Homemade Salsa Recipes & Canning Tips

-This week’s Recipe Hit List is a collection of homemade salsa recipes, some are canning recipes while others are for refrigerating & serving fresh.
-There’s a mix of recipes that use garden fresh tomatoes and ingredients while others use canned tomatoes.
-I also added a few resources at the bottom that are packed with info and safety tips for canning salsa.
+Here’s a nice mix of recipes for salsa that use garden fresh tomatoes and ingredients while others use canned varities.
+I also added a few resources at the bottom that are packed with info and safety tips for this method of preserving.

-*Note: Descriptions below are quotes from the recipe sites
+*Note: Descriptions below are quotes from the sources

 - Garden Salsa Recipe: I grow almost all of these ingredients in my garden.
 This recipe makes a large batch, but it’s always gone in no time.
 Recipe from Taste Of Home.

-- Homemade Traditional Salsa (Canning Recipe): you can adjust the “hotness” of it by adding more jalapeno peppers.
+- Homemade Traditional Style (Canning Recipe): You can adjust the “hotness” of it by adding more jalapeno peppers.
 Recipe found at The Bryant Family News.

-- Bryanna’s Homemade Tomato Salsa: This is the excellent tomato salsa recipe I have made over and over again.
+- Bryanna’s Homemade Version: This is the excellent tomato salsa recipe I have made over and over again.
 Recipe found at Cotton Picker Cooking.

 - My Favorite Salsa Ever: The texture is somewhere between chunky and thin.
 There are lots of small pieces of veggies suspended in the liquid base.
 I think what makes this really fantastic is the fresh and spicy flavor, similar to pico de gallo.
 Now I keep a batch in the fridge at all times.
 Recipe found at Annie’s Eats.